DavidBenko/DBTransitEncryption/README.md

 **TL;DR** AES encrypts data with a random key, RSA encrypts key and provides both.

 ### What does it do?
-**ObjectiveTLS** will secure data for transit similar to the handshake protocol of TLS.
+**DBTransitEncryption** will secure data for transit similar to the handshake protocol of TLS.
 - Generate AES symmetric key
 - Encrypt data payload with AES key
 - Encrypt AES key with X.509 RSA public key